Kalaschnik/IMDB-Ratings/README.md

 ## About

-This project was part of the lecture *Introduction to Digital Humanities* during the term 2017/2018, held by Dr. Francesco Mambrini at Leipzig University.
+This project was part of the lecture *Introduction to Digital Humanities* during the term 2017/2018, held by Dr. Francesco Mambrini (@francescomambrini) at Leipzig University.
 There is also a not so serious project report as [PDF](util/It's-in-the-Slope-Linear-Regression-of-IMDb-Series.pdf).